taskforcesh/bullmq/docs/gitbook/bull/quick-guide.md

   return fetchVideo(job.data.url).then(transcodeVideo);

   // Handles promise rejection
-  return Promise.reject(new Error("error transcoding"));
+  return Promise.reject(new Error('error transcoding'));

   // Passes the value the promise is resolved with to the "completed" event return Promise.resolve({ framerate: 29.5 /* etc... */ });

-  // If the job throws an unhandled exception it is also handled correctly throw new Error("some unexpected error");
+  // If the job throws an unhandled exception it is also handled correctly throw new Error('some unexpected error');
   // same as
-  return Promise.reject(new Error("some unexpected error"));
+  return Promise.reject(new Error('some unexpected error'));
 });
 ```

 ### **Sandboxed processes**

 The process function can also be run in a separate process.
 This has several advantages:

-* The process is sandboxed so if it crashes it does not affect the worker.
+- The process is sandboxed so if it crashes it does not affect the worker.
-* You can run blocking code without affecting the queue (jobs will not stall).
+- You can run blocking code without affecting the queue (jobs will not stall).
-* &#x20;Better utilization of multi-core CPUs.
+- &#x20;Better utilization of multi-core CPUs.
-* Less connections to redis.
+- Less connections to redis.

 In order to use this feature just create a separate file with the processor: